 By Richard Propp, M.D.

-Richard Propp is a retired physician and chairman of the Capital District Alliance for Universal Healthcare.
+Dr. Richard Propp is a member of the Capital District Alliance for Universal Healthcare.